Oracy and the Physical Education (P.E) classroom

 I think the impact for me is pretty apparent.
 Their vocabulary is much better, they can really articulate their thoughts.

-We have a lot of EAL kids at our school, and despite knowing what their strategy is at the start of a game, for example, they sometimes struggle to find the words to put that into practice.
+We have a lot of EAL learners at our school, and despite knowing what their strategy is at the start of a game, for example, they sometimes struggle to find the words to put that into practice.
 I find that by structuring opportunities for oracy explicitly with those groups, articulation definitely improves.

 Another example would be our year nine boys rugby team.
 They have gone from being a good team with lots of good individuals to a cohesive group because they speak to each other, and they communicate space really well.